 This is a comment field for recording any information you wish to record about the printer.
-The field may contain no more than 40 characters.

 Setting the Default Printer

 You can make one of your printers the default printer so that any job submitted without the destination (-d destination) option goes automatically to the default printer.
 The default printer may be either a local printer or a remote one.